akankshimody/STA-380-Exercises/Market Segmentation/Segmentation-Final.md

 spam, the adult category is the most correlated.
 With uncategorized, dating, cooking, tv-film and beauty are most correlated.

-In the general correlation heatmap, we can see that categories like sports are highly correlated to heath and fitness.
+In the general correlation heatmap, the highest correlated categories which have a correlation approximately equal to 1 are (health_nutrition, personal_fitness) and (college_uni, online gaming).
 Since our company is a large consumer brand company, correlation between categories such as photo-sharing and shopping can be extremely useful to them.
 For example, closely related tweets in categories such as photo sharing and shopping leads me to believe that such customers would ideally follow bloggers who post pictures of everything on social media.
 The company can use bloggers as one of their marketing techniques.